Ask Chef Dennis

 Place the pan on a parchment-covered baking sheet (the honey mixture will seep through the bottom) and bake for 22-25 minutes, until golden and bubbly.
 Place the finished cake on a cooling rack and allow to cool for 10 minutes.

-bee sting cake with two slices cut out with one of them on its side
+Cake with two slices cut out with one of them on its side.

 *Make sure to use a sharp knife to slice the cake.